MatanNeumark/Drone_Training_RL_assignment/README.md

 'REINFORCE_learning_Quad_V2.py' includes some plots to visualize training results and performance.

-For post processing and data analysis, you can use the script 'Quad_learning_results_analysis.py.
+For post-processing and data analysis, you can use the script 'Quad_learning_results_analysis.py.
-It has loops to run batches to reduce results uncertainty and plots to see the effect of hyperparameter variation.
+It has loops to run batches meant to reduce results uncertainty and plots to visualise the effect of hyperparameter variation.

 The image below shows the overall structure of the code and how information flows between classes.